nationalarchives/da-ayr-webapp/README.md

 - Uses a simplified setup with security disabled
 - Automatically restores test data from snapshots
 - Includes a containerized webapp built from the new multi-stage Dockerfile
-- Sets up networking between all services in CI environments
+- Provides proper networking between all services in CI environments

 ```shell
 docker compose -f docker-compose.ci.yml up -d